eugnsp/library/data_structures.md

 #### Notes

-<details><summary>Maximum height</summary>
-Maximum height of an AVL tree with `N` nodes is `1.44 log(N + 2) - 1.328`.</details>
+* Maximum height of an AVL tree with `N` nodes is `1.44 log(N + 2) - 1.328`.

-<details><summary>Recursive vs non-recursive implementations</summary>
-Since one rotation always suffices, a carefully coded nonrecursive version generally turns out to be faster than the recursive version, but on modern compilers the difference is not as significant as in the past.
+* > Since one rotation always suffices, a carefully coded nonrecursive version generally turns out to be faster than the recursive version, but on modern compilers the difference is not as significant as in the past.
 However, nonrecursive versions are quite difficult to code correctly, whereas a casual recursive implementation is easily readable.
-[M.A.Weiss]</details>
+[M.A.Weiss]

 ### Binary indexed trees = Fenwick trees